fstnetwork/module-api/API_Reference/Wallet/transferSmartToken.md

-# Get Smart Token Holders
+# Transfer Smart Token

-You are able to transfer FIL via this API.
+You are able to transfer Smart Token via this API.

 ## GraphQL API